FLL Sync

 Figure 2.
 The FLL synchronization algorithm

 The two output signals Vα and Vβ have the same amplitude only in the case when the frequency of the input signal and the resonance frequency of the SOGI are equal.
-The error signal Ev and the voltage Vβ are in phase when input frequency is lower than SOGI resonance frequency, and they are in counter-phase when the input frequency is greater than SOGI resonance frequency References [1].
+The error signal Ev and the voltage Vβ are in phase when input frequency is lower than SOGI resonance frequency, and they are in counter-phase when the input frequency is greater than SOGI resonance frequency [1].
 Therefore, the result of the product Vβ and Ev is suitable to be used as an error signal for adjusting the SOGI resonance frequency, which is done by the FLL block.

 Ports